Religion in Ukraine: History

-In pre-historic times and in the early Middle Ages, the territories of present-day Ukraine supported different tribes practising their traditional pagan religions (though note for example the Tengrism of Old Great Bulgaria in the Ukrainian lands in the 7th century CE).
-Byzantine-rite Christianity first became prominent about the turn of the first millennium.
+In pre-historic times and in the Early Middle Ages, the territories of present-day Ukraine supported different tribes practising their traditional pagan religions (though note for example the Tengrism of Old Great Bulgaria in present-day Ukraine in the 7th century.
+Byzantine Rite Christianity first became prominent about the turn of the first millennium.
 Later traditions and legends relate that in the first century CE the Apostle Andrew himself had visited the site where the city of Kyiv would later arise.

-In the 10th century the emerging state of Kyivan Rus came increasingly under the cultural influence of the Byzantine Empire.
-The first recorded Rus' convert to Eastern Orthodoxy, the Princess Saint Olga, visited Constantinople in 945 or 957.
-In the 980s, according to tradition, Olga's grandson, Knyaz (Prince) Vladimir had his people baptised in the Dnieper River.
+In the 10th century the emerging state of Kievan Rus' came increasingly under the cultural influence of the Byzantine Empire.
+The first recorded convert to Eastern Orthodoxy, Saint Olga, visited Constantinople in 945 or 957.
+In the 980s, according to tradition, Olga's grandson, Vladimir, had his people baptised in the Dnieper River.